Team High Country is building a team to take on the world’s best at the UCI Downhill World Series

 TEAM HIGH COUNTRY is dedicated to shaping the future of downhill mountain biking.

-Run and funded by the passionate duo, Chris and Poss, we are committed to taking the next generation of riders to the world stage.
+Run and funded by Chris and Poss, the program is built to develop the next generation of riders and take them to the world stage.

 Together, we can push the future of the sport forward.